" The Coming Together Of People"

 Our goal is to unveil to the public the new Memorial Monument during Juneteenth 2026.

 Juneteenth 2026 will also make the time when all of the exhumed remains will return home from SUNY New Platz with a reburial ceremony.
-Harambee Kingston does not plan to do any additional excavations.
+Harambee Kingston NY does not plan to do any additional excavations.
 We have proven to the City of Kingston, Kingstonians and the greater community that this was and still is a burial ground of enslaved and freed Africans and African American.

 National Conference on African Burial Grounds USA